-In connection with its agreement to acquire the Retained Certificates, New York Mortgage Trust Inc., as the Initial Retained Certificateholder, has appointed its affiliate, Hypotheca Capital, LLC, to act as Collateral Administrator.
+In connection with its agreement to acquire the Retained Certificates, 510 Residential Loan Acquisition II LLC, as the Initial Retained Certificateholder, will appoint an affiliate, 510 Loan Administrator LLC, to act as Collateral Administrator on the Closing Date.

 Interest

 The Guaranteed Certificates bear interest at the applicable per annum interest rates (each, a "Class Coupon") shown on the front cover or Schedule I of this Offering Circular.